DealPete/DealOS/README.md

 * Load a program into memory and execute it.

 Todo:
-* Get Hunt the Wumpus running.
-Strategy: write a BASIC->BIOS compiler.
+* Get ADVENTURE running.
+Strategy: write a FORTRAN->BIOS compiler.